-No Access Person may, for direct or indirect personal or a Related Person's benefit, donate or transact in an affiliated security, including, but not limited to, OFS Funds, CIM Real Assets and Credit Fund, Creative Media & Community Trust Corporation (CMCT) and CIM Real Estate Finance Trust, Inc. (CMFT), except with the prior, express written approval of a Compliance Officer.
-Such approval will generally be granted only during an open trading window.
-All approved transactions or contributions must be completed within three (3) business days from the date of approval, but before the close of any applicable trading window.
-If the approved transaction or contribution is not completed within three (3) business days, the Access Person must seek a new preapproval from a Compliance Officer.
+No Access Person or their Related Person may, for direct or indirect personal benefit, donate or transact in an affiliated security, including, but not limited to, OFS Funds, CIM Real Assets and Credit Fund, Creative Media & Community Trust Corporation (CMCT) and CIM Real Estate Finance Trust, Inc. (CMFT), without obtaining pre-clearance from Compliance.
+Pre-clearance requests should be submitted through the Firm's compliance portal Approval will generally be granted only during an open trading window.
+All approved transactions or contributions must be completed by the next market close following the approval, unless explicitly extended or revoked by a Compliance Officer.
+If the approved transaction is not completed by the close of market trading on the approval date, the Access Person must submit a new pre-clearance request through the Firm's compliance portal prior to the close of any applicable trading window.

-Trades by Access Persons Serving on Company Boards
+5. Trades by Access Persons Serving on Company Boards

-Companies for which Access Persons serve on the board of directors may permit members of its board of directors to purchase or sell stock based on a predetermined schedule (such as a Rule 10b5- 1 Plan) that is approved by the company ("Predetermined Schedule").
-Personal Securities Trades made in accordance with a Predetermined Schedule by Access Persons who serve on the board of directors of such companies are exempt from the restriction against trading in Securities added to the Restricted List after the adoption of the Predetermined Schedule, however such Predetermined Schedules are subject to the prior notice to a Compliance Officer prior to making the trade and are subject to the reporting requirements set forth in the section above.
+Affiliated companies for which Access Persons serve on the board of directors may permit members of its board of directors to purchase or sell stock based on a predetermined schedule (such as a Rule 10b5- 1 Plan) that is approved by the company ("Predetermined Schedule").
+Personal Securities Trades made in accordance with a Predetermined Schedule by Access Persons who serve on the board of directors of such companies are exempt from the restriction against trading in Securities added to the Restricted List after the adoption of the Predetermined Schedule, however such Predetermined Schedules must be provided to Compliance prior to any transaction conducted pursuant to the relevant Predetermined Schedule.
+Such transactions are also subject to the reporting requirements set forth in Section B Preclearance and Reporting Requirements.
 Further, purchases and sales of Securities by such company's directors during an established trading window may be permitted with prior notice to, and at the discretion of, a Compliance Officer.

-5. No Personal Trades Through OFS Adviser's Traders
+6. No Personal Trades Through OFS Adviser's Traders